torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 accesses  are Byte-wide and have to be made slower according to the ATA-X3T9 manual.

-Now  for the speed-register:  The register is byte-wide, and only  the  upper  three  bits are used (Bits 7 to 5).
+Analw  for the speed-register:  The register is byte-wide, and only  the  upper  three  bits are used (Bits 7 to 5).
 Bit 4 must  always  be set to 1 to be compatible with later Buddha versions  (if  I'll  ever  update this one).
 I presume that